TodXu/Homework2/README.md

 I think that is other dependencies associated with either the numpy or the matplotlib.
 When I installed numpy and matplotlib dependency, other dependencies are part of numpy or matplotlib so that they're installed to my environment, too.

-#### b).
-Gitignore
+#### b). gitignore
 I've created a hidden file named ".gitignore" under the local Homework 2 folder.
+![image](https://github.com/TodXu/Homework2/blob/master/ignore1.JPG)
+![image](https://github.com/TodXu/Homework2/blob/master/ignore2.JPG)
 And I edited it by notepad and write `dsci560H4/` into it.
 This is to exclude dsci560H4 environment folder from github commit.

-![image](https://github.com/TodXu/Homework2/blob/master/ignore1.JPG)
-![image](https://github.com/TodXu/Homework2/blob/master/ignore2.JPG)
+#### c).
+Upload extracted dependencies to GitHub
+I downloaded the dependencies by `py -m pip freeze > requirements.txt` into the requirements.txt file.
+Then I uploaded it to my Github.